syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/Getting-Started.md

 ![Windows Form ToggleButton dependency Assembly reference](Getting-Started_images/Getting-Started_reference.png)

-Step 2.
-You can customize the properties of ToggleButton using the properties panel.
+**Step 2**: You can customize the properties of ToggleButton using the properties panel.
 Here we have illustrated an example on how to edit the ToggleState property of the ToggleButton as shown as follows.

 ![Windows Form ToggleButton dependency Assembly reference](Getting-Started_images/ToggleButton_designercustomization.png)

-Step 3.
-Run the application and the following output will be shown.
+**Step 3**:Run the application and the following output will be shown.

 ![Windows Form ToggleButton through designer](Getting-Started_images/ToggleButton_throughdesigner1.png)

 ## Adding a WinForms ToggleButton control through code

-Step 1.
-Create a new Windows Forms application in Visual Studio.
+**Step 1**: Create a new Windows Forms application in Visual Studio.
 Add the following required assembly references and namespace to the project.

         * Syncfusion.Grid.Base
         * Syncfusion.Grid.Windows